Dissolution of the Holy Roman Empire: Peace of Pressburg

 The War of the Third Coalition came too soon for Austria, which moved against France in September 1805.
 Defeated at the Battle of Austerlitz on 2 December 1805, Austria had to accept terms dictated by Napoleon in the Peace of Pressburg (26 December).
 These created deliberate ambiguities in the imperial constitution.
 Bavaria, Baden and Württemberg were granted plénitude de la souveraineté (full sovereignty) while remaining a part of the Conféderation Germanique (Germanic Confederation), a novel name for the Holy Roman Empire.
 Likewise, it was left deliberately unclear whether the Duchy of Cleves, the Duchy of Berg and the County of Mark—imperial territories transferred to Joachim Murat—were to remain imperial fiefs or become part of the French Empire.
 As late as March 1806, Napoleon was uncertain whether they should remain nominally within the Empire.

 The Free Imperial Knights, who had survived the attack on their rights in the Rittersturm of 1803–04, were subject to a second attack and a spate of annexations by those states allied to Napoleon in November–December 1805.
 In response, the knights' corporation (corpus equestre) dissolved itself on 20 January 1806.
-With the dissolution of the Empire, the knights ceased to be either free or imperial and were at the mercy of the newly sovereign states.
+With the dissolution of the Empire, the knights lost their Imperial immediacy, ceasing to be either free or Imperial and were at the mercy of the newly sovereign states.

 Contemporaries saw the defeat at Austerlitz as a turning point of world-historical significance.
 The Peace of Pressburg, too, was perceived as radical shift.
 It did not affirm previous treaties in the usual way and its wording seemed to raise Bavaria, Baden and Württemberg into equals of the empire while downgrading the latter to a merely German confederation.
-Nevertheless, Bavaria and Württemberg reaffirmed to the Reichstag that they were subject to imperial law.
-Some commentators argued that plénitude de la souveraineté was just a French translation of Landeshoheit (the quasi-sovereignty possessed by imperial estates) and the treaty had not altered the relationship between the members and the empire.
+Nevertheless, Bavaria and Württemberg reaffirmed to the Reichstag that they were subject to Imperial law.
+Some commentators argued that plénitude de la souveraineté was just a French translation of Landeshoheit (the quasi-sovereignty possessed by Imperial estates) and the treaty had not altered the relationship between the members and the empire.